Updated August 1st, 2023

 Plus, you have not one but TWO provincial parks nearby – Big Knife Provincial Park and Dilberry Lake Provincial Park.
 Both are perfect places to get away from it all with trails to explore.

 River fans, here’s the scoop; Battle River meanders through Alberta and into Saskatchewan, passing by a number of campgrounds.
-If you’re looking for a place to get your best lazy river float on, we suggest Battle River Crossing Resort, Diplomat Mine, southeast of Forestburg, Burma Park or Fish Lake.
+If you’re looking for a place to get your best lazy river float on, check out Diplomat Mine, southeast of Forestburg, Burma Park or Fish Lake.
 All these spots are close enough to fulfill any dreams of summer tubing you may have!

 Speaking of Diplomat Mine, did you know there’s an outdoor museum nearby?
 The outdoor interpretive site is worth a road trip detour and hosts a few massive mining machines while telling the story of Alberta’s coal history.
 It’s good for a gander – and a selfie or two!